Robert A. Delgadillo

-Robert A. Delagdillo is an American artist whose art celebrates themes in popular culture.
+Robert A. Delgadillo is an American artist whose art celebrates themes in popular culture.
 Delgadillo draws inspiration from fashion, films and iconic celebrities that he identifies with.

 Biography

 Early life

 Robert A. Delgadillo was born in Los Angeles, California and showed an interest in art from an early age.
 He states that Hollywood and the animated films of Walt Disney made a major impression on him as a child and inspired him to pursue art as a career.

 Education

 He spent several years studying the human form taking life drawing courses and attending drawing workshops throughout the Los Angeles area.
 He is stated as saying that he attributes his greatest academic influence to having studied fashion illustration in the mid 1990s.
 Delgadillo studied graphic design at the Art Institute of California in Orange County, California and graduated with honors.
 He pursued his graduate studies in illustration at the Savannah College of Art and Design in Savannah, Georgia where he earned a master's degree.